Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives

 \subsection{Dataset and Setup}

-Experiments are conducted on a manually annotated subset of the Manga109 dataset~\cite{fujimoto2016manga109}, which includes professionally authored Japanese comics with diverse visual layouts and narrative structures.
-Each panel is annotated with multimodal information, including visual entities, dialogue, captions, camera shot type, and hierarchical narrative labels corresponding to macro-events, events, and event segments.
+All experiments are conducted using a manually annotated subset of the Manga109 dataset~\cite{fujimoto2016manga109}, a professionally curated corpus of Japanese comics exhibiting diverse artistic and narrative structures.
+Each panel in the selected story is annotated with multimodal information, including characters, objects, camera shot types, dialogue, captions, and hierarchical narrative labels spanning macro-events, events, and event segments.

-These annotations construct knowledge graphs at three levels: panel-level multimodal graphs, sequence-level temporal graphs, and event-level semantic graphs.
-The graphs are then integrated into a unified multi-level structure through cross-level relations such as \textit{instantiates} and \textit{subevent-of}, as described in Section~\ref{sec:integration}.
-This unified representation is the basis for all reasoning tasks discussed in the following subsections.
+Using these annotations, we construct knowledge graphs at three levels: panel-level multimodal graphs, sequence-level temporal graphs, and event-level semantic graphs.
+The graphs are then integrated into a unified representation through cross-level relations such as \textit{instantiates} and \textit{subevent-of}, as described in Section~\ref{sec:integration}.
+This multi-level graph serves as the basis for all symbolic reasoning functions.